tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 ```

-### Featuring a combination of SDK and Cloud features
+### Featuring a combination of Self-hosted and Cloud features

 The following example would load:

-* TinyMCE from your SDK installation
+* TinyMCE from your Self-hosted installation
 * PowerPaste version 2.1.8 from the Cloud
-* Advanced Code Editor from your SDK installation
+* Advanced Code Editor from your Self-hosted installation

 ```js
 <html>